This country-specific Q&A provides an overview to tax laws and regulations that may occur in The United Kingdom.

 Are there any particular tax regimes applicable to intellectual property, such as patent box?

 The Patent Box enables UK companies to apply a lower rate of 10% corporation tax to profits earned after 1 April 2013 from its patented inventions.
 The patent box regime was designed to attract companies with intellectual property overseas to choose the UK as a jurisdiction in which to develop the asset.
 Following OECD concerns that Patent Box was open to abuse, the UK government committed to making changes to the regime.
 In particular, it is no longer possible to use the standard method of calculating the percentage of taxable profits that could benefit from the regime.
 Instead, only profits derived from research and development activities carried out by the company will be allowed in a claim.

 In addition to the Patent Box, the UK also gives tax relief in the form of Research & Development Tax Relief for projects that advance overall capability or knowledge in a technological or scientific area (note: this is not just increasing the company’s knowledge).
-There are two schemes, one for SMEs – up to 500 employees, up to €100m turnover and up to €86m balance sheet – which gives tax relief at 230% of the R&D costs.
+There are two schemes, the first is for SMEs – up to 500 employees, up to €100m turnover and up to €86m balance sheet – which gives tax relief at 230% of the R&D costs.
 The second scheme is for larger companies or SMEs who do not qualify under the other scheme.
 Those who qualify under this second scheme can apply for a tax credit, calculated at 12% of the company’s research and development expenditure.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?